Floopert/CW2024/Readme.md

     -LevelParent.java: The class now also implements InputEventListener so that it could react to the pause game action when an 'Escape' key is pressed.
 Added new getScene() method so that a temporarily paused screen could return its former scene and resume from where it stopped. pauseGame() method is added to pause the timeline and switch to the pause FXML page. resumeGame() method is added to resume the timeline if user chooses to resume from a pause.

+### added win game FXML page.
+    Description: Upon winning the last level, a win game screen will be shown where user can choose to play again from Level 1 or go back to main menu.

+    -LevelParent.java: The winGame() method now switches the scene to the win.fxml instead of just displaying the win image.